vmware-tanzu-labs/cf-mgmt/README.md

 # added in 0.0.48+ which will remove users from roles if not configured in cf-mgmt
 enable-remove-users: true/false
 ```

+#### Space Default Configuration

+The file spaceDefaults.yml can be used to specify a default set of roles for user and groups to be applied to all spaces.
+This will be merged with the space-specific roles.
+Note that this is actually processed at runtime, not when spaces are added to the config.

 ### LDAP Configuration
 LDAP configuration file ```ldap.yml``` is located under the ```config``` folder.
 By default, LDAP is disabled and you can enable it by setting ```enabled: true```.
 Once this is enabled, all other LDAP configuration properties are required.